agnesATcartoDB/blog/_posts/2014-08-18-pollution-map.md

 <div class="wrap"><p><a href="http://epi.yale.edu/pollution-map/" class="wrap-border"><img src="/img/posts/2014-08-11-pollution-map/mappollution.png" alt=""></a></p></div>

 We welcome [Pedro Cuhna](https://twitter.com/thecodingadvent) to our Map of The Week series.
-He’s a developer currently working in [Startup Institute](https://www.linkedin.com/company/2634553?trk=prof-exp-company-name).
+He’s a developer currently working in [Startup Institute](https://www.linkedin.com/company/2634553?trk=prof-exp-company-name) as a freelancer.
+Check some of his work [here](http://spinsomewebs.com/about-2/).

 Cunha created an interactive map with Dmitry Pavluk, Anna Young, and Diego Torres Quintanilla to provide a baseline understanding of air pollution around the world.
 The map was published by [The Atlantic magazine](the http://www.theatlantic.com/health/archive/2014/06/the-air-we-breathe/372411/?utm_content=buffer4bd04&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)